brgillis/Test_Reporting/TD-SHE-000001-SHE-analysis.md

 ### Data from PF-SHE

-The following data products are used, which are generated manually with PF-SHE to be used as input to this pipeline:
+The following data products are used, which are generated manually with PF-SHE to be used as input to the SHE Analysis pipeline:

 * DpdSheKsbTraining
   * `Header.ProductId.ObjectId=2dba6df3-e4cb-4aad-b98a-e1126c7d431f`